Government ethics chief blasts Trump over plans for business

 "I was trying to use the vernacular of the president-elect's favorite social media platform to encourage him to divest," Shaub said on Wednesday.
 "This has been my view from that start."

-Shaub said there was "still time" for Trump to build on what he has announced so far to "come up with something that will resolve his conflicts of interests."
+Shaub said there was "still time" for Trump to build on what he has announced so far to resolve potential conflicts.
+He said he's previously had to ask nominees and appointees to take "painful steps" to avoid problems.

+"I don't think divestiture is too high a price to pay to be the president of the United States of America," he said.